flamwenco/40s-wiki-backup/home.md

 ## What is a 40% Keyboard?

 There is no concrete definition of a 40% keyboard on this wiki.
 This is a very, **very**, hotly debated topic and this wiki is not the place to provide a clear distinction for what a 40% keyboard is.
 The idea is to give you all of the information needed for you to make your own decision on what a 40% is.

+This page is currently incomplete.
+You can help by